johnmn3/ti-yong/README.md

 There.
-Now all existing callers can continue to function and look as they are and only new widgets that the higherups need the new behavior in can depend on the newly wrapped funciton.
+Now all existing callers can continue to function and look as they are and only new widgets that the higherups need the new behavior in can depend on the newly wrapped function.
 That's normally how we reuse implementation details in functional programming - we wrap it in another function.
 This is called the "legos method" of code reuse.
-It has it's pros and cons, like all patterns.

 But, uh oh, the higherups came back with another request...
 They wanted Bob to peg all inputs below 0 to 0 now.
 They say it's for